-Also, see 3.1 Issuer, second paragraph, (d)

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Appropriate mitigation of interest-rate and currency risks (Article 21 (2))

-- 49. The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
-Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment. - 50.
-It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
-Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned. - 51.
-One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
-Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks. - 52.
-To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks; - (b) clarification with respect to the scope of derivatives that should and should not be captured by this criterion; - (c) clarification of the term 'common standards in international finance'.

-5.1 Appropriate mitigation of interest-rate and currency risks (Article 21 (2))
+Also, see 3.1 Issuer, second paragraph, (d) and section 4.1.3, covenants of the Issuer EBA Final non-ABCP STS Guidelines - statements on background and rationale Appropriate mitigation of interest-rate and currency risks (Article 21 (2)) 49.
+The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
+Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment.
+50. It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
+Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned.
+51. One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
+Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks.
+52. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: (a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks; (b) clarification with respect to the scope of derivatives that should and should not be captured by this criterion; (c) clarification of the term 'common standards in international finance'.
+EBA Final non-ABCP STS Guidelines 5.1 Appropriate mitigation of interest-rate and currency risks (Article 21 (2)) Derivatives 55.
+For the purpose of Article 21(2) of Regulation (EU) 2017/2402, exposures in the pool of underlying exposures that merely contain a derivative component exclusively serving the purpose of directly hedging the interest-rate or currency risk of the respective underlying exposure itself, which are not themselves derivatives, should not be understood to be prohibited.